Six sages discuss aging successfully

 Richmond Care Home

-Daniel J. Levitin on the centrality of conscientiousness
+Daniel J. Levitin on conscientiousness

 The single most important factor in determining successful aging is the personality trait of conscientiousness, associated with a great number of positive outcomes in life.
 The fields of psychiatry and clinical psychology are founded on the premise that [you can] be more conscientious, even later in life, and the benefits will still accrue to you.
 The latest science confirms what has been argued for millenia, by various forms of religionthat personality is malleable, and that one can learn to interact with the world in new ways, even well into one’s eighties and beyond.